-After s After successful completion of this course, the students should be able to Co1 Demonstrate their ability to write effectively with the optimum use of formats and writing strategies of appropriate grammar and vocabulary.
-Co2 Develop active listening strategies to enhance language skills.
-Co3 Speak fluently with effective delivery strategies
+After the course, the students will be able to:

+- CO1: Demonstrate their ability to write effectively with the optimum use of formats and writingstrategies of appropriate grammar and vocabulary. - CO2: Develop active listening strategies to enhance language skills. - CO3: Speak fluently with effective delivery strategies.